 - Take a spiritual bath with 7 African Powers bath and floor wash, and use 7 African Powers soap.

 - Dress a 7 African Powers candle with a corresponding oil.

-- Clean your home with 7 African powers floor wash, and follow by sprinkling sachet powder.
+- Clean your home with 7 African powers floor wash, follow by sprinkling sachet powder.

 The Seven African Powers rule over all things humans need -- including love, fertility, power, justice, healing, and opportunity.
 They are helpful when you have a great need or want to cover your bases and bring in all of the blessings you can.